Khaloud-AI09/Neural_Nework_FromScratch/README.md

 [0, 1] → 1
 [1, 0] → 1
 [1, 1] → 0
-## Visualizations Learning Curve:
+## Visualizations

+Learning Curve

 A plot showing the gradual decrease in training error over the 10,000 epochs.

+Decision Boundary

-## Decision Boundary: A visualization illustrating how the multilayer network successfully separates the non-linear XOR classes.
+A visualization showing how the multilayer network separates the non-linear XOR classes.

 ## Technologies Used
 Python (Core language), Math Module (Standard library for mathematical operations), Matplotlib (For plotting learning curves and decision boundaries)
 ## What I Learned